 Now with the advent of CSS modules, the necessity of BEM and this module is a bit lower, but when CSS modules are not in use, the module is still very useful.
 This was my first open-source NPM package, and I'm happy to see there's a decent amount of people use it.

 Red Bull asked Edenspiekermann to develop a new platform as a home for online campaigns using their iconic cartoons.
 Its main feature is a infinitely scrolling canvas representing one day in the world of the cartoons.

 The website features extensive animation, parallax, and large image sprites, but was still required to function on mobile devices.
 This required complex logic for lazy-loading, responsiveness, and performance.
-I was the initial and main developer for a number of months.
-Additions and changes have been made since I left.
+I was the initial and main frontend developer for a number of months.
+It has since been taken offline.

 I was frustrated that there was no way of easily posting my Flickr photos to a Tumblr blog that kept tags intact, so I created a tool which suits this usecase.
 I wanted to do some cool things with transitions, responsiveness and single-page apps, and this project was perfect for it.
 Backend was coded in Node.js.
-It was my first experiment with Reactjs, and I've learned a lot since then, but I still use the tool regularly for my own blog.
+It was my first experiment with Reactjs, and I've learned a lot since then.

 At the Music Hack Day in Reykjavik in 2012, I made a tool that visualises the sound from an album by your favourite artist and allows you to put it on your wall.
 It works by fetching tracks from Last.fm, audio analysis data from The Echonest, and then drawing that data on a canvas.
 The colour of the artwork is automatically generated from the cover art.